Stillpoint-Software/hyperbee.json/README.md

 # Hyperbee.Json

 `Hyperbee.Json` is a high-performance JSONPath parser for .NET, that supports both `JsonElement` and `JsonNode`.
-The library is designed to be quick and extensible, allowing support for other JSON document types and functions.
+The library is designed to be fast and extensible, allowing support for other JSON document types and functions.

 ## Features